Baccharis angustifolia

 Baccharis angustifolia (most commonly known as saltwater false willow or just false willow) is a species of North American plants in the family Asteraceae.
 It is native to the Southeastern United States from Louisiana to North Carolina.

+Description

 Baccharis angustifolia is a shrub sometimes as much as 400 cm tall, with narrow, succulent leaves up to 6 cm long.
 It is found on streambanks, in hammocks, and on coastal sand dunes.

+Distribution and habitat

+It is native to the Bahamas and the southeastern USA (Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, and South Carolina).